nsubstitute/NSubstitute/docs/docs/2010-05-02-throwing-exceptions.md

 ```
 -->

-The `Throws` and `ThrowsAsync` helpers in the `NSubstitute.ExceptionExtensions` namespace can be used to throw exceptions when a member is called.
+The `Throws` and `ThrowsAsync` helpers in the `NSubstitute.Extensions` namespace can be used to throw exceptions when a member is called.

 ```csharp
 //For non-voids: